feiyoung/PRECAST/README.md

 PRECAST: a probabilistic embedding and clustering with alignment for spatial transcriptomics data integration.

 # Installation
 "PRECAST" depends on the 'Rcpp' and 'RcppArmadillo' package, which requires appropriate setup of computer.
-For the users that have set up system properly, the following installation command will work.
+For the users that have set up system properly for compiling C++ files, the following installation command will work.
 ```{Rmd}
 # Method 1: install PRECAST from CRAN
 install.packages('PRECAST')